 Season 4, Episode 10 – “The Deep Heart’s Core” – Family Fight

 After Bree told Claire she was sexually assaulted, Claire finds her wedding ring in Brianna’s stuff.
-You know the wedding ring that Stephen Bonnet pulled off of Claire’s throat?
+You know the wedding ring that Stephen Bonnet pulled out of Claire’s throat!
 (Hi, traumatic).
 Claire puts two and two together and Bree confirms it was Bonnet, but tells Claire that she can’t tell Jamie because he will try and kill Bonnet.
 (I don’t see the problem here, Bree?)
 But Claire reluctantly agrees to keep it from Jamie.

 Meanwhile, thanks to Lizzy’s terrible detective work, Jamie and Ian thought Roger was the one who assaulted Bree.
 Jamie sees him and punches him in the face about 37 times, and then tells Ian to get rid of him.
 So Ian sells him to the Mohawk, who then make him walk about 500 miles tied to a horse.
 (And what’s worse is we were forced to watch 499 of those miles, which was why Season 4 was the weakest).